darvatu/Front-End-Repo/README.md

 About

-Welcome to my project!
+Welcome to my project https://front-end-daniel.netlify.app/ !
 This front-end project is designed to showcase press articles, enabling users to interact with and explore a curated list of articles.
 The project features a home page, article listing with sorting options, article viewing and liking functionality, commenting capabilities, and article filtering by topic.

 Features